 Obsessive-Compulsive Disorder (OCD) is a mental health condition that affects millions of people around the world.
 The symptoms take a toll not only on the sufferers, but impact those surrounding them as well.
 While different therapeutic modalities have been used to sucessfully treat OCD, EMDR (Eye Movement Desensitization and Reprocessing) is emerging as a promising option.
 EMDR, which was originally designed to treat trauma, has been found to be particularly helpful for those affected by both OCD and PTSD (Post-Traumatic Stress Disorder).
 Numerous studies have shown that EMDR is beneficial for those suffering from trauma, especially for people who have been exposed to a single traumatic event.
 It is thought that OCD can be a result of trauma and that the OCD symptoms can be resolved by addressing the root cause.

 What is OCD?

-- It interferes with work, social, or personal life
+-The symptoms cause negative consequences in work, social, or personal life

 PTSD and OCD